eyast/eyast.github.io/_projects/1_project.md

 ## Data Provenance
 ### Sourcing

 I've decided to purchase a 2000 pieces custom Jigsaw puzzle, from the first online vendor I could find who could provide that size.
 They had good ratings online, and they provided a nice web page tool which allowed me to pick a custom background color and add a photo.
-Sinxe my customizarions were very scarce, their customer care department reached out to make sure that I haven't made a mistake.
+Since my customisations were very scarce, their customer care department reached out to make sure that I haven't made a mistake.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">